How Easy It Is To Sell Your House in Greece?

 Required Documents to Sell Property in Greece: Legal, Tax, and Personal Papers

 Home ownership documents, including the title deed and any inheritance papers, must be current and are required permanently.
-Personal documents, such as a passport and proof of residence, must remain valid throughout the entire sales process.
+Personal documents, such as a passport and proof of residence, must remain valid throughout the entire sale process.

 How Long Does It Take to Sell a House in Greece?